 What mechanism defines the cost of a particular ad on Instagram?

 It’s an auction.

-Every time, when there is an opportunity to show a sponsored post to an Instagram user, the auction starts.
+Every time, when there is an opportunity to show a sponsored post in the feed of Instagram users, the auction starts.
 The “bidders” of this auction are all of the ads with the target audience that the user belongs to.

 It takes into account the previous actions of the person you’re trying to reach and your ad’s historical performance data, both positive (likes, clicks) and negative (hiding the add or marking it as irrelevant).

-Business Instagram account, that, in its turn, requires a Facebook page connected
+- Business Instagram account, that, in its turn, requires a Facebook business page connected

 It’s not for nothing they require a Facebook page connected.
 The Instagram ads are run on the Facebook Ads platform.
-So if you’re acquainted with Facebook marketing, you will feel at home with configuring Instagram ads too.
+So if you’re acquainted with Facebook marketing, you will feel at home with configuring Instagram ads in Facebook Business Manager too.

 You may start the promotion right inside your Instagram app, via the Facebook page you connected, via Facebook Adverts Manager and via Power Editor.
-Creating the campaign via Adverts manager/ Power Editor will give you more control over everything (at least, an illusion of), while the in-app campaign launch is simplified and fast.
+Creating an Instagram ad campaign via the latter two tools will give you more control over everything (at least, an illusion of), while the in-app campaign launch is simplified and fast.

 Let’s study the easier option first.